teradici/deploy/deployADDC/domain.md

 * **service account password** password for the service account
 * **Virtual NetWork Id** the id of the virtual network where CAM will be deployed
 * **Subnet for remote workstations** the subnet where the remote workstations will be deployed
 * **Subnet for Azure Application Gateway** the subnet where the CAM Azure Application Gateway will be deployed.
-Note this subnet cannot have any other resources than other application gateways.
+Note this subnet cannot have any resources than other application gateways.

 > **Notes** It assumes CAM and AD DC will use the same network but might be different sub-network

 Before deploying CAM integrated with an existing DC, please make sure the following requirements have been satisfied:
-### 1. Creating an account with delegated permissions to join a computer to domain.
+### 1. Create an account with delegated permissions to join a computer to domain.
 * the account should have minimum permissions to:
 * Create Computer Objects
 * Delete Computer Objects